kamshory/OTP-Pi/README.md

 ## Local SMTP Server

-OPT Broker dilengkapi dengan local SMTP server untuk mengirim email.
-Dengan adanya local SMTP server ini, pengguna dapat mengirimkan email tanpa memerlukan external SMTP server.
-Meskipun demikian, local SMTP server tidak direkomendasikan karena mail server tujuan dapat saja memblokir email yang dikirim dari local SMTP server.
+The OTP-Pi is equipped with a local SMTP server for sending email.
+With this local SMTP server, users can send email without needing an external SMTP server.
+However, a local SMTP server is not recommended because the destination mail server may block email sent from the local SMTP server.

 ## DDNS Record

-DDNS Record adalah data untuk melakukan pengaturan DNS secara dinamis.
-DDNS atau Dymanic Domain Name System adalah sebuah mekanisme pengaturan DNS yang dilakukan secara berulang-ulang disebabkan karena alamat IP publik dari server yang selalu berubah-ubah.
+DDNS Records are records for dynamic DNS settings.
+DDNS or Dymanic Domain Name System is a DNS setting mechanism that is done repeatedly because the public IP address of the server is always changing.

-OTP-Pi menyediakan pengaturan DDNS menggunakan vendor DDNS.
-Beberapa vendor DDNS yang didukung adalah sebagai berikut:
+OTP-Pi provides DDNS setup using DDNS vendor.
+Some of the supported DDNS vendors are as follows:

 1. Cloudflare - https://www.cloudflare.com/
 2. NoIP - https://www.noip.com/